BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

-﻿Certain models have the ability to cast magical powers â€” whether these are cunning powers or dark sorcery, these powers are capable of changing the course of a battle.
+﻿Certain models have the ability to cast magical powers — whether these are cunning powers or dark sorcery, these powers are capable of changing the course of a battle.
 They range from subtle enchantments that are designed to manipulate or befuddle the enemy to those that can strengthen the resolve of friendly forces nearby or cause direct harm in the form of deadly black darts or fireballs.

 ## USING MAGICAL POWERS